Grand Rapids, Michigan: Move to retail and suburbanization

 Shifting from its furniture-centric industry, downtown Grand Rapids temporarily became a retail destination for the region, hosting four department stores: Herpolsheimer's (Lazarus), Jacobson's, Steketee's (founded in 1862), and Wurzburg's.
 In 1945, Grand Rapids became the first city in the United States to add fluoride to its drinking water.
 National home furnishing conferences were held in Grand Rapids for about seventy-five years, concluding in the 1960s.
 By that time, the furniture-making industry had largely shifted to North Carolina.

-As with many older cities in the United States, retail in the city suffered as the population moved to suburbs in the postwar era with federal subsidization of highway construction.
-The Grand Rapids suburb Wyoming began to develop rapidly in the 1950s and 1960s following the opening of retail outlets such as Rogers Plaza and Wyoming Village Mall on 28th Street, with developments built so quickly that they were finished without utilities.
+As with many older cities in the United States, retail in the city suffered as the population moved to suburbs in the postwar era, enabled in part by federal subsidies for highway construction.
+The Grand Rapids suburbs began to develop rapidly in the 1950s and 1960s.
+For example, Wyoming saw rapid growth following the opening of retail outlets such as Rogers Plaza and Wyoming Village Mall on 28th Street, with some developments built so quickly that they were finished without functioning utilities.
 Consolidation of department stores occurred in Grand Rapids and nationally in the 1980s and 1990s.